casper288/casper288/README.md

 - ☑️ Provide technical and strategic advice.
 - ☑️ Do R&D to design innovative IT products and understand their challenges.

-🌱 I am specialized in Full Stack web development in PHP preferably, with a big startup experience and former co-founder and CTO of startup Elocky.
+🌱 I am specialized in Full Stack web development in PHP preferably, with a big startup experience and former co-founder and CTO of startup Elocky for almost 9 years.

 My rates are:
 - 🔹 SEO Consultant Missions : 560 € / day